kaminiwalunj/mslearn-fabric/Instructions/Labs/06-data-warehouse-v2.md

 ## Summary

-In this lab, You have established a data warehouse containing multiple tables, used SQL to insert and query data, and employed the visual query tool for analysis.
+In this exercise, You have established a data warehouse containing multiple tables, used SQL to insert and query data, and employed the visual query tool for analysis.

 ## You have successfully completed this Lab!